 GEORGE FRED WILLIAMS FIRST.

-Nominations for the vice presidency were then called for, after a motion offered by Senator Jones of Arkansas, had been adopted limiting the nominating speeches to five minutes each.
+Nominations for the vice presidency were then called for. after a motion offered by Senator Jones of Arkansas, had beer adopted limiting the nominating speeches to five minutes each.
+J. T. O'Sullivan of Massachusetts.

-J. T. O'Sullivan of Massachusetts, who had often attracted the eye of the convention by his outbreaks of enthusiasm, walked to the platform to place in nomination George Fred Williams of his own state.
-Although he is not a graceful orator, his sen-tences were ringing and had the close attention of the convention.
-He re-ferred to the sullen delegation from New York and urged the convention to prove that it had turned down New York's leader-referring to Hill-not because he came from the East, but because he was for gold.
-He told how Williams had fought the corporations in Massachusetts and therefore "had been antagonized," the speaker said, been antagonized, the speaker said, by Henry Whitney, a Standard Oil magnate and brother of the Whitney who sat silent yonder." pointing to the New York Standard Oil man.
-O'Sullivan urged the convention to choose a man from the Atlantic coast, that East and West might join hands on the ticket, and ended: "We do not want a man with a barrel to inaugurate this peaceful revolution.'
+who had often attracted the eye of the convention by his outbreaks of enthusiasm, walked to the platform to place in nomination George Fred Williams of his own state.
+Although he is not a graceful orator, his sentences were ringing and had the close attention of the convention.
+He referred to the sullen delegation from New York and urged the convention to prove that it had turned down New York's leader-referring to Hill-not because he came from the East, but because he was for gold.
+He told how Williams had fought the corporations in Massachusetts and therefore "had been antagonized," the speaker said, "by Henry Whitney, a Standard Oil magnate and brother of the Whitney who sat silent yonder," pointing to the New York Standard Oil man.
+O'Sullivan urged the convention to choose a man from the Atlantic coast, that East and West might join hands on the ticket, and ended: not want a man with a barrel to inaugurate this peaceful revolution."

 "WATER" MARSTON NAMES M'LEAN.

-shouted in chorus when Mr. Marston of Louisiana, the planter who had so often appeared before the convention, came to the front.
-He was in his usual humorous mood and said: "I assure you, gentlemen. that I have not tasted a drop of water to-day.
-He wanted to place in nomination John R. McLean of Ohio, and he said that he did so on his own authority-He assured the convention that, alworded tribute to the Cincinnati
+Cries of "Water, water," were shouted in chorus when Mr. Marston of Louisiana, the planter who had so often appeared before the convention, came to the front.
+He was in his usual humorous mood and said: "I assure you, gentlemen, that I have not tasted a drop of water to-day.
+He wanted to place in nomination publican primaries were a Wal- | John R. McLean of Obio, and he said that he did so on his own authority-He assured the convention that, although his state delegation had repudiated him (Marston) the day before, he represented the people of Louis-iana, and in conclusion he paid a we!

+worded tribute to the Cincinnati